LayerManager/layman/doc/rest.md

    - by default it is read/guessed from input file
 - *style*, style file
    - by default default SLD style of GeoServer is used
-   - SLD or QGIS style file (recognized by the root element of XML - `StyledLayerDescriptor` or `qgis`)
+   - SLD or QGIS style file (recognized by the root element of XML: `StyledLayerDescriptor` or `qgis`)
    - uploading of additional style files, e.g. point-symbol images or fonts is not supported
+   - attribute names are [laundered](https://gdal.org/drivers/vector/pg.html#layer-creation-options) to be in line with DB attribute names
 - *access_rights.read*, string
    - comma-separated names of [users](./models.md#user) and [roles](./models.md#role) who will get [read access](./security.md#publication-access-rights) to this publication
    - default value is current authenticated user, or EVERYONE if published by anonymous